 If you’re feeling completely uninterested in life, one of the best things that you can do is to chat with a mental health professional.

-You can do this by asking your primary care provider for a mental health referral, by scheduling an appointment with a psychiatrist or psychologist in your local area, or from home by using our online psychiatry services.
+You can do this by asking your primary care provider for a mental health referral, by scheduling an appointment with a psychiatrist or psychologist in your local area, or from home by using our depression treatment online service.

 A sudden, severe lack of interest in life is often a signal that you’re experiencing a mental health issue such as depression or anxiety.
 Talking to a mental health provider can help you to find out why you’re feeling this way, as well as if you have a specific mental condition.

 If appropriate, your mental health provider may suggest using medication or participating in talk therapy, or psychotherapy.
 They may also suggest making changes to your daily habits to lower the impact that your feelings have on your quality of life.